eight-atulya/eye/README.md

 Light Mode – optimized for basic inference and processing, similar to Google Photos or Apple Photos, so that even users with the slowest laptops can run it.

 God Mode – the full, super-intelligent version with everything unlocked.
+Best Visual UI for the system.

 I’ll focus on integrating visualization and gamification libraries — I already have ideas ready for that.
 All the best to everyone working on this.